 Copyright © 2020 Shawna MacKellar/Assess4success - All Rights Reserved.

-We are happy to offer in-person Assessments with increased safety measures in place, consisting of virtual or telephone interviews with parents, mask wearing with students, distancing, increased sanitizing, and the electronic exchanges of all documents & forms.
+We are happy to offer in-person Assessments with increased safety measures in place, consisting of virtual or telephone interviews when appropriate, mask wearing, distancing, increased sanitizing of materials, and the electronic exchanges of all documents & forms.

-Please note: We currently have a much higher work volume & would therefore ask for your patience in getting back to you.
+Please note: We currently have a much higher work volume than usual, and would therefore ask for your patience in getting back to you.